 Total Knee Replacement Implants & Technique

-It is very important to pinpoint the exact cause of the failure of the primary surgery.
+It is very important to pinpoint the exact cause of the failure of the Primary Total Knee Replacement Surgery.
 Thus it is very imperative to rule out infection by doing specific tests like CBC, ESR, C-Reactive protein and technetium followed by gallium scans.

 Current X-rays are compared to previous X-rays to see for any implant breakage, malalignment etc.

 Pre-operation preparation must always include preparation of bone graft donor site, which is usually the iliac crest.
-The exposure is the same as any primary surgery, after which the original artificial joint is removed.
+The exposure is the same as any Primary Total Knee Replacement Surgery, after which the original artificial joint is removed.
 If the primary artificial joint was put in with cement, the cement has to be removed from inside the canal of the femur and the tibia.
 Because the bone is often fragile and the cement is hard, removing the cement can cause the femur or tibia to fracture during the operation.
 This is not unusual, and in most cases the surgeon will simply continue with the operation and fix the fracture as well.

 When the tibial and femoral components are in place and the soft tissues have been balanced, the surgeon will address the patella.
 In some cases, the patella may not need to be revised, especially when the surgeon sees good fixation of the original patella implant.